kavia-common/task-organizer-72250-72286/todo_database/README.md

-# Todo Database (MongoDB) - Data Model and Indexing
+# Todo Database (MongoDB) - Data Model, Indexing, and Seeding

 This document describes the MongoDB collections used by the Todo application.
 It includes field definitions (types and required/optional), how subtasks are modeled using `parent_id`, recommended indexes to support sorting/search/filtering, and sample documents and index creation statements.